BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <p>
 Sam meets people during his adventures.
 Characteristically, none join his space permanently.
-For example, he meets a lost English professor, they become friends, and Sam visits the professor at Christmas.
+For example, he meets an English professor who got lost in the woods, they become friends, and Sam visits the professor at Christmas. --TODO: add citation
 However, neither moves to live near the other permanently.
 </p>

 <p>
-It is only as an adult, reflecting back on the contents of this book, that it occurs to me how culturally American it is.
+It's only as an adult that it occurs to me how culturally American the book is.
-Culture is the air one breathes, so as a child I didn't notice.
-One such cultural motif, is what could be called a "ruralist mentality".
+One such cultural motif is what could be called a "ruralist mentality".
 </p>

 <p>
-Most Americans, regardless of their more subcultural niche, would enjoy a story about a person striking out into the wilderness, building a home with their own hands, and creating a mostly self-sufficient life for themselves (gardening, etc.) whilst deeply and happily enmeshed in nature.
+I'd say most Americans would enjoy a story about a person striking out into the wilderness, building a home with their own hands, and creating a mostly self-sufficient life for themselves (gardening, etc.) whilst happily enmeshed in nature.
-Also and especially, doing so alone, or with just one or two others, as the US is also quite culturally individualistic.
+Also and especially, it would be that they'd do so alone or with just one or two other people; the US is also culturally individualistic.
 Richard Proenneke - a famous homesteader in the Alaskan wilderness, and Chris McCandless (the subject of the book "Into the Wild") come to mind.
-Ruralism and individualism.
 </p>

 <p>
-A family friend of ours once married into a family from Finland.
+A family friend of ours married into a family from Finland.
-My father said it once came up in conversation that one of the young men on the American side had gone out into the forest and built a small treehouse for himself.
+My father said it once came up in conversation that one of the young men on the American side had gone out into the forest and built a small treehouse.
-One of the Finnish folks commented that it would be rare for someone to do that in Finland.
+Someone from the Finnish side commented that that would be rare in Finland.
-Apparently they meant, in particular, to do so alone (individualism).
+Apparently they meant, in particular, doing a project like that alone (individualism).
+Ruralism and individualism.
 </p>

 <hr/>

 <p>
 The loneliness of ruralistic individualism creates a key narrative tension in the book.
-As mentioned in the plot summary above, with respect to Sam's family moving to him, there's Sam's love of nature and solitude on one side, and his love of people and companionship on the other.
+There's Sam's love of nature and solitude on the one hand, and his love of people and companionship on the other.
 </p>

 <p>
-Mrs. George handles that tension with beautiful sophistication and nuance.
+Mrs. George handles that tension with great sophistication and nuance.
-In part, she handles it through Sam's bond with the Peregrine Falcon he tames, whom he names Frightful.
+In part, she handles it through Sam's bond with his pet falcon.
-There's an independent truth there: non-human animals can sometimes be better friends than can humans.
+That's an independent truth: pets can be great "friends".
 </p>

 <hr/>

 <p>
-Mrs. George also beautifully conveys her love of nature.
+Mrs. George beautifully conveys her love of nature.
 She employs descriptive detail of a profundity that can only well up from an equal depth of personal rapture.
 As I remember her descriptions: leaves, weather and seasons, the textures of various parts of trees (bark, trunk, etc.), and so much more.
 </p>

 <p>
-To quote a narrative passage from Sam:
 <blockquote>
 <p>
 I lived close to the weather.
 It is surprising how you watch it when you live in it.